 Unfortunately all recordings of the show were lost in the wireless archives, but I am hoping to one day recreate some kind of similar project.

 Our signature sound was a toxic cocktail of everything the band members enjoyed, perhaps best described as punk-fusion party music.
 Every tune was different.
-In summer 2008 we captured this creative collaboration in glorious technicolor, recording Stop, Drop, Dance! – our debut album – at Blue Room Studios.
+In summer 2008 we captured the creative vibes by recording Stop, Drop, Dance! – our debut album – at Blue Room Studios.
 Tracks are available on this site and via SoundCloud.

-Back in Bristol, the Ruckus crew is still going strong today – albeit with a slightly different band and a sampladelic style more firmly rooted in hip-hop.
-Their new album, FIST (released late 2010) is well worth a listen, but it’s the high-octane live shows that really stand out.
+Back in Bristol, the Ruckus crew is still going strong – albeit with a slightly different band and a sampladelic style more firmly rooted in hip-hop.
+Their second album, FIST (released late 2010) is well worth a listen, but it’s the energetic live shows that really stand out.

 In the tunes section I’ve posted a few of my own creations.
 One of these days I am hoping to finally polish off an album of self-produced electronic randomness for the masses…